supchyan/lolibar/README.md

 </br>

 ### 🎟️Basics understanding
-In two words, as I mentioned before, this toolkit provides capabilites to modify existing setup of the lolibar.
-To handle these tools, you have to get into statusbar's modding functionality. </br>
+In two words, as I mentioned before, this toolkit provides capabilites to modify existing setup of the lolibar. </br>
 There are no many mod files to force you get into bunch of stuff.
 All you need to start modding is understand **[ModClass.cs](https://github.com/supchyan/lolibar/blob/master/Modding/ModClass.cs)**

 > How does it work?
 Reference from → **[ModClass.cs](https://github.com/supchyan/lolibar/blob/master/Modding/ModClass.cs)**